Intensification of the class struggle under socialism: Criticism

-Martemyan Ryutin, a staunch opponent of Stalin, eventually executed in 1937, argued in his manuscript "Stalin and the Crisis of the Proletarian Dictatorship", secretly circulated and known as the Ryutin Platform, that this theory is a merely declarative one, without any analysis in its support.
-In particular, Stalin's claim, in fact the only cornerstone of the theory, that not a single class defeated in a revolution known to cease its struggle, is ungrounded.
-Stalin gave not a single example of this and in fact the opposite was true in bourgeois revolutions.
-Ryutin concludes that this theory serves for the "justification of the civil war against the principal masses in the countryside".
+Martemyan Ryutin, a staunch opponent of Stalin, eventually executed in 1937, argued in his manuscript "Stalin and the Crisis of the Proletarian Dictatorship", secretly circulated and known as the Ryutin Platform, that this theory is groundless.
+Ryutin concluded that this theory serves to justify the political repression of Russian peasants conducted by Stalin.

 Nikita Khrushchev in his Secret Speech at the 20th Congress of the CPSU in 1956 argued that it was "a theoretical justification of the mass terror policy".